How Worker Safety Influences Industrial Equipment Design

 “For instance, if I have a rotating shaft, I may put a mechanical guard around it with a safety lock so the operator can’t access it when the machine is operating,” Suehs said.

-As an industrial equipment supplier, ACS considers safety in every custom machine it designs.
+As an industrial equipment supplier, ACS makes designing for safety a top priority in every industrial equipment design project.
 Even a system that appears basic, like an overhead lift, requires careful consideration.
 Hand controls must be ergonomic, springs must be rated for weight and movement, and the lift’s grip must be secure so that it won’t send hundreds of pounds of product crashing down on someone below.

 Rising battery use has led to increased interest in safe thermal management systems.
 Destructive battery testing, for example, presents a hazard with long-term potential.
 ACS has designed modular enclosed test stands that allow companies to move burning batteries out of their facility to a safe location.